 Some insurance companies do use your personal credit score in determining the cost of your auto insurance.
 If you have to give your social security number to obtain an auto insurance quote, you can expect that your credit is going to be checked and used as one of the determining factors for your insurance rate.

 Studies have shown that people with lower credit scores are more likely to file a claim (and require a pay-out) than those with high credit scores.
 The good news is you can improve your credit score over time.

 #6 Your Vehicle Costs More to Repair

 It makes sense that a vehicle that costs more to repair will also cost more to insure.
-Even though you may have a fuel efficient vehicle with all the safety features you could ask for, if your vehicle has expensive parts to service and replace, your insurance will likely go up if you add this type of vehicle to your policy.
-To get a better idea of what your car may cost to repair, you can check out this Consumer Reports review on the most and least expensive cars to own.
+Even if you have a fuel-efficient vehicle with all the safety features you could ask for, if your vehicle has expensive parts to service and replace, your insurance may go up if you add this type of vehicle to your policy.
+It may be worth it to look up the costs of ownership over time for your vehicle.

 #7 Your Address

 High crime neighborhoods and larger cities have higher accident rates, car thefts and incidents of car vandalism than more rural areas.
 This is part of the criteria taken into consideration when rating your insurance premium.
 The greater the number of auto accidents and car thefts in an area, the greater the exposure is to the insurance company.
 Many times, the rate of insurance will be based on where the car is stored or parked.
 Keeping your vehicle in a locked garage could help in some cases.